thehackersbrain/berserk/README.md

-`berserk` records every successful install in a state file at `$XDG_STATE_HOME/berserk/installed.yaml` (default `~/.local/state/berserk/installed.yaml`). `check`, `list --installed`, `search --installed`, and `search --available` read this file as the source of truth — that's how a tool like `impacket` (whose binaries are `smbserver.py`, `secretsdump.py`, etc., never `impacket` on PATH) is correctly reported as installed once berserk has installed it.
+`berserk` records every successful install in a state file at `$XDG_STATE_HOME/berserk/installed.yaml` (default `~/.local/state/berserk/installed.yaml`). `list`, `search --installed`, and `search --available` read this file as the source of truth — that's how a tool like `impacket` (whose binaries are `smbserver.py`, `secretsdump.py`, etc., never `impacket` on PATH) is correctly reported as installed once berserk has installed it.
 PATH lookup is kept as a fallback so tools you installed before berserk knew about them still register.

 ## How update works